-Open outside air 100% on all AHUs and ERUs

-Open Exhaust/return dampers on ERUs to 100%

-On AHU close return dampers

-Fan speeds set for each building after testing.
-Speeds

-should pressurize building to push smoke out
+Open Outside an 100 is on an Arrus and Entois Open Exhaust/return dampers on ENUs to 100% On AHU close return dampers Fan speeds set for each building after testing.
+Speeds should pressurize building to push smoke out.
+Strobes should cominue to operate during this mode